luni-moon/completely-learn-html-js-css/README.md

-# completely-learn-html-js-css
+# Fully Learn HTML, JS, and CSS...
-Yep, I still need to finish this lel...
-Might as well do it in public... to shame myself xD
+Yep, I still need to finish learning these, lol...
+I might as well do this in public... to shame myself. xD!